Asthma Management: The Animal Allergen

 The protein contained in the dander or skin from animals is often a trigger for people with asthma.
 Cats and dogs are most common, but any furry animal can affect a person who is allergic.

-In some situations if you are highly allergic, it may be necessary to remove your pet from your house.
+In some cases it may be necessary to remove your pet from your house.
 In many cases, however, your reaction to a pet can be controlled with a combination of allergy medication and these common sense tips.

 Prevent the pet from entering your bedroom by keeping the door closed, and install air filters in the air vents of that room.
 It may be difficult, but try to keep the pet from climbing on furniture in areas of the house that you use frequently and change the linen if the pet has been on the bed.